Brainchip-Inc/akida_examples/doc/user_guide/cnn2snn.rst

 QuantizedDense, etc.) and standard Keras layers (BatchNormalization, MaxPool2D, etc.).

 Direct quantization of a standard Keras model (also called post-training quantization) generally introduces a drop in performance.
-Our experience reveals that although existing Keras models can be quantized almost without loss to 8 or 4 bits, a quantization-aware training of the model (i.e. training a quantized model) is required for lower quantization bitwidths.
+This drop is usually small for 8-bit or even 4-bit quantization of simple models, but it can be very significant for low quantization bitwidth and complex models.

 If the quantized model offers acceptable performance, it can be directly converted into an Akida model, ready to be loaded on the Akida NSoC (see the `convert <../api_reference/cnn2snn_apis.html#convert>`_ function).

-However, if the performance is not satisfactory, a quantization-aware training can cover the drop in performance due to quantization.
-Since the quantized model is a Keras model, it can then be trained using the Keras API.
+However, if the performance drop is too high, a quantization-aware training is required to recover the performance prior to quantization.
+Since the quantized model is a Keras model, it can then be trained using the standard Keras API.

-Also, it is possible to proceed with quantization in a serie of smaller steps.
+Note that quantizing directly to the target bitwidth is not mandatory: it is possible to proceed with quantization in a serie of smaller steps.
-For example, it may be beneficial to train with float weights and quantized activations, and then, with quantized weights.
+For example, it may be beneficial to keep float weights and only quantize activations, retrain, and then, quantize weights.

 Design compatibility constraints